Travel deals for Black Friday and Cyber Monday

 (CNN) — Sure, Thanksgiving is a time to give thanks.
 But the extended holiday weekend also is a time for some serious retail therapy, especially on discounted travel.

-Starting with Black Friday and continuing through the weekend into Cyber Monday, the long weekend has become one of the most popular stretches for Americans to purchase travel online.
+Starting with Black Friday and continuing through the weekend into Cyber Monday, the long weekend has become one of the most popular stretches for folks in the USA to purchase travel online.

 What are shoppers angling to buy?
 Here's a look at some of the deals that are likely to pique interest.